alex-saunders00/alex-saunders00.github.io/_pages/about-me.md

 title: About Me
 ---

 Hi, I’m Alex, a reinsurance and humanitarian professional with a background in geophysical sciences.
 I am currently studying for a PhD in the School of Geography, Development & Environment at the University of Arizona.
 In my research, I seek to answer questions around disaster risk management and risk financing for extreme climate events.
-I work with satellite data to map and quantify disaster impacts, which I aim to employ along with disparate sources like in-situ measurements and census data to enable scalable financial mechanisms that can improve resilience to floods and other hazards which threaten lives and livelihoods around the globe.
+My work combines remote sensing, machine learning and statistical methods to enhance our understanding of agricultural weather risks in settings spanning rural Bangladesh to the US Midwest.

 ### My background